7 Coolest Spots to See on Free Walking Tour in Kyoto

 When it comes to sightseeing in Japan, there's really no need to bring a car or any vehicle of some sort with you.
 Although Japan is known to be the home to much technological advancement, it's also a country of heritage, tradition, and culture.
 Kyoto, its old capital, is one of the many places in Japan that you should visit by foot.

-There are a lot of Kyoto free walking tours you can avail.
+There are a lot of free walking tours in Kyoto you can avail.
 It's pretty actually to incorporate it with your itinerary.
 All you have to do is to check online or ask the locals for the schedule of Kyoto free walking tours, show up on the scheduled time and you're good to go.

 Among all the places that offer Kyoto free walking tours, here are the 7 that you shouldn't miss going to.